Tupolev Tu-154: Variants

-A minor modernization of Tu-154B-1.
+A minor modernization of Tu-154B-1, equipped with navigation systems capable of cooperating with Western systems.
+Can be flown by a three-person crew – pilot, copilot and flight engineer –, due to the requirement of Malév (the Soviets insisted on keeping four or five person flight crews, while Malév deemed this economically inapprovable).
 The airplane was designed to be converted from the 160-passenger version to a 180-passenger version by removing the galley.
 The procedure took about 2 1/2 hours.
 Some of the earlier Tu-154Bs were modified to that standard.
 Maximum takeoff weight increased to 98000 kg, later to 100000 kg.
 Some 311 aircraft were built, including VIP versions.
 A few remain in service.